 Gareth has wide experience of both prosecuting and defending in relation to homicide and the full range of criminal offences, at first instance and on appeal.
-He has been instructed by various prosecuting agencies including the Crown Prosecution Service, Serious Fraud Office, HMRC and the Department for Trade and Industry.
-He has appeared both as Leading and as Junior Counsel.
+He has been instructed by various prosecuting agencies including the Crown Prosecution Service and the Serious Fraud Office.
 Gareth has advised in an equally wide range of criminal cases.
-He has a particular interest in the law relating to internet obscenity and was recently appointed as an external inspector of the work of the Internet Watch Foundation.

-Gareth has acted for the Attorney General in references of unduly lenient sentences and recently acted on an appeal for a prisoner convicted of murder after a trial involving the use of anonymous witnesses.
+Gareth has acted for the Attorney General in references of unduly lenient sentences and acted on an appeal for a prisoner convicted of murder after a trial involving the use of anonymous witnesses.
 Gareth has prosecuted and defended in many cases of murder and manslaughter, mainly at the Central Criminal Court.
 He was instructed in the prosecution of seven defendants who were convicted at the Old Bailey of the “honey trap” murder of 16 year-old Shakilus Townsend.
-He has advised and appeared in several cases of gross negligence manslaughter, involving health and safety, medical and death in custody issues and has been instructed in several prosecutions involving particular sensitivity and informant-handling issues.
-He advised in relation to the collision between the Marchioness and the Bowbelle and recently appeared in the trial of a temporary police worker accused of selling confidential information to the press.
+He has advised and appeared in cases of gross negligence manslaughter, involving health and safety, medical and death in custody issues and has been instructed in several prosecutions involving particular sensitivity and informant-handling issues.

-Gareth has increasingly been instructed as Leading Counsel, and led for the Defence in a case against a British diplomat charged with misconduct in a public office arising out of the dishonest grant of visas in the Philippines.
+Gareth led for the Defence in a case against a British diplomat charged with misconduct in a public office arising out of the dishonest grant of visas in the Philippines.
 He also has experience of appeals in relation to complicated Missing Trader Intra-Community (MTIC) frauds before the First-Tier Tax Tribunal.